mjordan/islandora_workbench_docs/docs/update_media.md

 101,0
 ```

-## Updating Any Plain Text Fields Attached to Media
+## Updating any plain text fields attached to media
 To update any plain text fields attached to media, you must provide a CSV file with, at minimum, a `media_id` column and columns with the machine names of the plain-text fields you wish to update.
 Note that a "plain text field" must have one of the following field types
 - List (text)
 - Text (formatted)